eusideginG/TimeseriesDataVisualization/README.md

 # Setup

 - Download the code from the repository
+- Unzip the folder
-- Load the folder in to your VSCode
+- Open the folder in to your VSCode
+- In terminal type: `npm install`
 - In terminal type: `npm run dev`

+> Note: required NodeJS

 ## How to use